-Our program can be completed in just two semesters of study in convenient evening sessions or online, allowing you to earn your diploma and still maintain your full-time job.
+Our program can be completed in convenient evening sessions or online, allowing you to earn your diploma and still maintain your full-time job.
 Upon graduation, you will be ready to succeed on your own terms in your own business.
 Members of Northampton's placement staff, as well as instructors within the program, can assist you in meeting your career goals.